Plans, coordinates and develops methodologies related to the actuarial analysis of Medical Costs for the Alliance, with duties including but not

 Would a career as an Actuary be a good fit for you?
 Take our Career Test to find out.

-The median annual wage for actuaries was $93,680 in May 2012.
+The median annual wage for actuaries was $97,070 in May 2015.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $55,780, and the top 10 percent earned more than $175,330.
+The lowest 10 percent earned less than $58,290, and the highest 10 percent earned more than $180,500.

-Most actuaries worked full time, and about 3 out of 10 worked more than 40 hours per week in 2012.
+Most actuaries work full time, and about 1 in 4 worked more than 40 hours per week in 2014.

 More actuaries will also be needed to help companies manage their own risk, a practice known as enterprise risk management.
 Actuaries will help companies avoid, manage, and respond to any potential financial risks across all areas of their business operations.
 This analysis helps companies adjust their business or investment strategies to achieve economic returns and respond to new financial regulations and requirements.

-Actuaries should expect strong competition for jobs.
-Actuaries make up a small occupation, and the relatively high pay and comfortable working conditions make being an actuary a desirable career.
+Job opportunities should be somewhat favorable for applicants interested in an actuarial career.
+However, competition may grow, because the number of students sitting for actuarial exams has increased in the past few years.
 Students who have passed at least two actuarial exams and have had an internship while in college should have the best job prospects for entry-level positions.